 the night time sky in the early 70's, I was interested in a group of faint objects called the Sharpless Catalog.
 As much as I wanted to be able to capture these objects, they were just too faint to show up on the film I was using at the time.

-That all changed when the CCD Camera became available and grew in popularly in the late 1990’s.
-The CCD Camera goes beyond the limits of what film did making it possible to capture these mysterious objects.
+That all changed with CCD imaging.
+The CCD camera goes beyond the limits of film making it possible to capture these mysterious objects.
 The introduction of hydrogen-alpha filters opened the door giving me the ability to image these once uncommon objects that were difficult to shoot.
-Since the catalog was focused on nebula with strong hydrogen, this filter did wonders.

-The gallery is designed to select criteria that help you find the Sharpless objects you are interesting in.
-I also have information on how I processed my images.
-There are also screen savers and Windows wallpaper that is free to download.
+This gallery is designed to help you find the Sharpless objects you are interested in.
+I also provide information on how I processed my images.

 I took all of the images on my web site using a number of different telescopes and cameras at my Deep Sky Remote Observatory in the southwestern part of the country.
 Today I use ACP Scheduler to continue working on the